jpark187/CTA-Q-A-Chatbot/README.md

 # CTA-Q&A-Chatbot
 Developed a chatbot designed for question and answering about the Chicago Transit Authority (CTA) system.
 Scrapped the CTA website for text and developed a RAG (Retrieval Augmented Generation) pipeline to create a chatbot that can answer a user's inquiry about the CTA.
+The chatbot can answer questions related to fare info, policies, station information and other related topics about the CTA. \

+All the code used to develop the chatbot is available in this repository.
+There are two parts, a web scrapping notebook and a RAG pipeline notebook.
+Due to the encryption and secruity on the CTA's website, I had to employ ScraperAPI to get around the security in order to successfully be able to web scrape the CTA website.
+The RAG pipeline notebook is where the chatbot was developed.